MicrosoftDocs/fabric-docs/docs/onelake/create-s3-compatible-shortcut.md

 ---
 title: Create an Amazon S3 compatible shortcut
-description: Learn how to create an S3 compatible shortcut. ms.reviewer: eloldag ms.author: mahi
+description: Learn how to create a OneLake shortcut that's Amazon S3 compatible for easy data access in a Fabric lakehouse. ms.reviewer: eloldag ms.author: mahi
 author: Matt1883